felipe-ac/felipe-ac/README.md

 💡 I'm always interested in challenges and in hearing from former colleagues with different experiences, cultures and philosophies.
 Be my guest to contact me if you'd like to connect.

 - **Currently learning:** C#
-- **Looking to collaborate with:** New software engineers and web developers students
+- **Looking to collaborate with:** New software engineers and web developers
 - **Ask me about:** Anything!
 - **Pronouns:** He/Him
 - **Fun fact:** I speak 5 languages (English, Portuguese, Chinese Mandarin, Spanish, German)